-Public Transportation in Zagreb: A Guide to Getting Around in the City
+Public Transportation in Zagreb: Full Guide [2024 Update]

-As I always keep saying, Zagreb is actually a relatively small city and it’s pretty much walkable.
-But if you want to get from one side to the other, it’s best to use the public transport network – which is really easy to use too.
+As I keep saying, Zagreb is actually a relatively small city and it’s pretty much walkable.
+However, for faster travel across town, I recommend using the city’s public transport system, which is straightforward and convenient.

-I have already shared a map of the public transportation network in Croatia’s capital, so make sure you check that article out as well as it also has a map of the city.
+I have already shared a map of the public transportation network in Croatia’s capital, so make sure you check that article as well.
+Or you can install the moj ZET app which deals with the public transport system in the city (available on Android and iOS).

 For example, to visit the most important Zagreb sights, everything is a 30 minutes walk from Jelacic Square – located in the heart of the city.